By Christopher Brown of OCDCarCare Los Angeles – OCDCarCare.com – 8 Nov 2017

 At OCDCarCare Los Angeles our philosophy centers around taking paint to its optimal level, then building up layers of protection to maintain that level over time.

 To accomplish this, we HIGHLY recommend the use of a topper.
-This could be an additional coating or a silica based or similar types of spray sealant technology.
+This could be an additional coating or a ceramic (silica) based or similar types of spray sealant technology.
 Think of this as the final sacrificial barrier in order to protect the surface from unforeseen attack such as bird bombs, love bugs, tree sap, airborne contaminants, seasonal pollen, etc. etc. etc.

 Some may ask, “why use additional topical protection if a ceramic nano coating is installed?“